celgit/dbwebb-design/content/index.md

 ---
 Title: Home
-Description: This is our index page.
+Description: This is the starting page.

 ---

-Home page
+Welcome
 ==========================

 The source for this page is in `content/index.md`.

-This is a sample home page written in markdown with some frontmatter defined.
+This is a simple web page made with pico, among other things.
+I hope you enjoy!